 The biggest variable is SpaceX's Human Landing System (HLS), a variant of the Starship vehicle.
 NASA awarded SpaceX a $2.89 billion contract to develop a Starship that can carry astronauts from lunar orbit to the surface and back.
 The concept involves launching a Starship to orbit, refueling it via multiple tanker flights, and then sending it to the Moon where it will await the arrival of the Orion crew.

-The Lunar Gateway: An Orbiting Outpost
+The Lunar Gateway: Cancelled

 The Bigger Artemis Ecosystem